angelinahuang007/TA-Roadmap/docs/面试笔记/leetcodeCheatsheet.md

 Think out loud - explain reasoning step by step, even final code did not work, interviewer values clarity + approach

+Start with Brute force - outline simple solution first, and then optimize

 State invariants - mention what must stay true after each iteration or recursion

-Edge case first -
+Edge case first - get edge case handled at the beginning of the function

 ## Git Repo Notes

-### maybe want
+things to add later:

-Z-function/Manacher, Fenwick tree, segment tree
+Z-function/Manacher, segment tree